Agricultural Property Relief

 Agricultural Property Relief (APR) is available on gifts of land occupied for the purposes of agriculture, together with appropriate buildings and farmhouses.
 The property in question must have been either occupied by the owner for the purposes of agriculture for two years prior to the gift or owned by them for seven years and occupied by someone else for the purposes of agriculture throughout that period.

-Of course, there are further conditions regarding the occupation and use of that land that will determine whether the rates of relief will be either 50% or 100%.
+Relief can be given at either 50% or 100%, depending on whether certain conditions have been met about the occupation and use of that land.
 Broadly, if the land is in-hand, let on a Farm Business Tenancy (FBT) or the owner has the right to vacant possession within 24 months, 100% relief should be available.
 In most other cases, 50% relief would be available.

-Unfortunately, ‘agriculture’ is not defined in the inheritance tax legislation and we have to rely on guidance from other areas of law and also bear in mind HMRC’s views (although these should not be mistaken for confirmed law) when trying to determine whether something is used for the purposes of agriculture.
+Unfortunately, ‘agriculture’ is not defined in the inheritance tax legislation and we have to rely on caselaw and other guidance as well as HMRC’s views (although these should not be mistaken for confirmed law) when trying to determine whether something is used for the purposes of agriculture.

 In broad terms, this includes horticulture, growing fruit and the intensive rearing of livestock or fish for human consumption.
 It also includes woodlands that are ancillary to the farming operation, eg woodland shelter belts.